Comrob2018/happy/README.md

     |    [!]
 Command output:
     |    <command output if there is any>
     |    [!]
 Client command complete

+    For download and upload, the absolute path is required for source file and destination.
+    The absolute path includes the file name and extension.

     dl = download    - receive a file from the client.
     |    [-] user@ip: working_dir> dl
     |    [-] Please provide the absolute path for the client file and server destination